/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 6,000 km

-From North Cape (Norway) to Athens (Greece)
+From the North Cape in Norway to Athens in Greece

 Eurovelo 12 The North Sea Cycle Route